efrolic/css/README.md

 import 'efrolic/dist/css/efrolic.min.css'
 ```

+## CSS file 50KB so far.

+eFrolic is a modern and lightweight CSS framework, so far only weighs 50KB minified and includes all the components and utilities of the framework.

+You can use that lightweight and very powerful file or use the Sass files to customize.

+There is no Javascript so it can be integrated into any environment, even without javascript many components look impressive and animated.

 ## Browser Support

 eFrolic uses [autoprefixer](https://github.com/postcss/autoprefixer) to make (most) Flexbox features compatible with earlier browser versions. eFrolic is compatible with **recent** versions of: